felipedominguezc/felipedominguezc.github.io/sample_stats.md

-//Mediator Transport in other do file //
+*Mediator Transport in other do file

    sum transport if treatment == 0 //control// sum transport if treatment == 1 //directive//